How to make your own hemp milk – quick, easy and healthy

 All you need to make hemp milk is a good blender, I used my Optimum 9200A power blender and a fine muslin cloth or nut milk bag.
 Don’t be put off by the rather sludgy grey colour of the milk whilst it’s blending, it ends up surprisingly white once filtered.

 Whilst not essential, soaking nuts and seeds before use is a good idea.
 This process removes the enzyme inhibitors that make digestion problematic and reduces the nutrients available to us.
 Adding linseeds helps emulsify the liquid and stops it separating out.
 With most nut milks, you can use the remaining pulp in baking or other recipes, but unless you use hemp hearts, the husks are rather bitter and the pulp is best discarded.

 Hemp milk is a bit of an acquired taste, but I quite like it.
 You can of course add a sweetener, but I wanted mine left plain.
 Honey, maple syrup and date syrup, however, all work well.
 Use as you would dairy milk or any non-dairy alternative.
-You can add it to hot drinks without it splitting and it makes a great base for a smoothie.
+Try this salted caramel chocolate milk to see just how good it can taste.
+You can add it to hot drinks such as this golden turmeric latté without it splitting and it makes a great base for a smoothie.